regmsd/regmsd.github.io/readme.md

 Welcome to my page.
-My work primarily involves computational modeling of complex and dynamical systems.
+My work primarily involves computational Bayesian statistics.
+I am interested in modeling complex and dynamical systems.
 My academic background is in economics, applied mathematics, and philosophy.